farhanbukhari14/django-coverage-example/README.rst

-Example project demonstrating using Django’s test runner with Coverage.py
+Example project demonstrating using Django’s test runner with Coverage.py okkkkkkkkkkk

 Set up with: